-“The allegations of rape and stalking — harassment — that’s completely 100 percent false,” Lewis said last week.
+“The allegations of rape and stalking — harassment — that’s completely 100 percent false,” Lewis said at the time.